 As ever, thank you for being a shareholder in CT UK High Income Trust PLC.
+Your support is very much appreciated and I look forward to the year ahead.

-Andrew Watkins Chairman 31 May 2023
+Andrew Watkins Chairman 29 May 2025

 Purpose, Strategy and Business Model